SouthbankSoftware/proofable/README.md

 - verify the subproof independently

-The packages in [`pkg`](https://pkg.go.dev/github.com/SouthbankSoftware/provenx/pkg) altogether resembles a Go SDK for ProvenX, which provides great convenience when consuming `provenx-api`
+The packages in [`pkg`](https://pkg.go.dev/github.com/SouthbankSoftware/proofable/pkg) altogether resembles a Go SDK for Proofable, which provides great convenience when consuming `proofable-api`

-You can find the complete example source code [here](https://github.com/SouthbankSoftware/provenx/tree/master/docs/example.go), which can be run as:
+You can find the complete example source code [here](https://github.com/SouthbankSoftware/proofable/tree/master/docs/example.go), which can be run as:

 ```go
 go run docs/example.go